thoni56/c-xrefactory/doc/adr/0003-D-automatically-find-config-files.md

 In tests you probably want to say `-nostdop` and `-xrefrc ...`, but when this functionality is implemented you'd just remove those options and add a `.c-xrefrc` in the root of the test directory instead.

 Also, the location of the `.c-xrefrc` implicitly indicates the directory tree that will be analyzed.
-Probably a way to ignore particular subtrees has to be introduced.
+Probably a way to ignore particular subtrees has to be introduced, unless it already exists (`-prune`?).

 ## Considered Options